 In Example 3, we illustrate how to install P90 pickups in a Gibson Les Paul.

 Humbucker Wiring (Braided Wire)

-After using single-coil pickups for many years, people started complaining about the noise perfect create, and the humbucker was born.
-Vintage humbuckers used two coils wired internally to use phase cancellation to remove the noise that single coils create.
-These pickups use the same type of wiring P90s use, with the braided wire over a single conductor.
-Like the 90s, the braided wire will be Ground and the colored wire will be Hot.
+After using single-coil pickups for several years, people started complaining about the excess noise they create — soon later the humbucker was born.
+Vintage humbuckers use two coils wired internally to use phase cancellation to remove the noise that single coils create.
+These pickups have the same type of wiring P90s use, with the braided wire over a single conductor.
+Like the P90s, the braided wire will be Ground and the colored wire will be Hot.

 Lollar makes several different humbuckers, and you can order most of them with vintage wiring.
 In Example 4, we illustrate how to install vintage humbuckers in a Gibson Les Paul.

 Four-wire humbuckers are the same as vintage humbuckers, but they are not internally wired.
 Instead, you must connect the two coils manually.
 Many players prefer the four-wire humbucker because it allows you to perform modifications down the road.
 The downside to four-wire humbuckers is that you need to determine the wiring code.
 The wiring code lets the user know which colored wires go to each coil.
 Without this knowledge, it’s unlikely that you can install a four-wire humbucker and get it working properly.